eafit-apolo/apolo-users/docs/source/software/monitoring/elk/elk-7.x/adding-logging-source.rst

 3. Creating Indexes and Mappings
 ''''''''''''''''''''''''''''''''
 Indexes are used by Elasticsearch to store the information sent by Logstash.
 Mappings are a way to structure that data using a JSON format.
-Let's see an example to structue the log parsed above:
+Let's see an example to structue the log parsed above, for more information about mappings read `here <https://www.elastic.co/guide/en/elasticsearch/reference/7.1/mapping.html>`_:

   .. code-block:: bash